shaojwa/prog/en.md

 #### number
 nproc - print the number of processing units available. sched_getcpu() returns the number of the CPU on which the calling thread is currently executing.

+#### order
+it  is not possible to join with the thread in order to obtain its exit status.

+#### obtain
+it  is not possible to join with the thread in order to obtain its exit status.

+#### possible
+it  is not possible to join with the thread in order to obtain its exit status.

 #### redundant
 // 冗余的